EightMedia/eightmailboilerplate/README.md

 Open up your text editor and start editing files in `src/`.
 This is where all jade, scss and image files can be found.

-4. Optionally run `grunt setup` if you want to send testmails from the command line.
+4. Optionally run `grunt config` if you want to send testmails from the command line.

 ---
 #### Automatic css inlining